-MUS 1141.
-Basic Class Voice - 1 hour (Fall, Spring)
+MUS 1141 Basic Class Voice - 1 hour (Fall, Spring)

 Class instruction in voice designed to introduce beginning, non-music majors or minors.
-Two one-hour lessons per week.
 Lab fee \$20.
 No jury required.

-MUS 1151.
-Basic Class Guitar I - 1 hour (Fall, Spring)
+MUS 1151 Basic Class Guitar I - 1 hour (Fall, Spring)

 Class instruction which covers fundamental concepts and applied methods in guitar.
 Emphasis will be given to chording, beginning music theory, strumming and finger-picking styles of playing, song-writing and performance techniques as they apply to the guitar.
 Completion of this course satisfies the guitar proficiency requirements for music education majors.